Linzer torte

 - Lightly cream the sugar and butter with a flat beater

-- Drop in the lemon zest and vanilla
+- Drop in the lemon zest and vanilla and mix lightly

 - Cover and refrigerate for 30 minutes

-- Cut a disc to fit the oiled ring
+- Cut a disc to fit the oiled ring and place at the bottom of the ring to form the base of the cake

 - Roll a thin sausage of dough and place around the inside of the cake ring

-- Press with a fork
+- Press the sausage with a fork to form a rim for the jam

 - if it is too soft freeze for 30 minutes to manage the lattice work

-- You can also roll another thin sausage to place on the outside of the lattice
+- You can also roll another thin sausage to place on the outside of the lattice if you prefer a thicker rim and then press down with a fork.

 - Using a fork mix an egg in a bowl and mix with a little water